Pennsylvania Home Insurance: Costs by Region & Best Companies 2026

 Pennsylvania Home Insurance Costs & Regional Breakdown

-Pennsylvania homeowners enjoy rates well below the national average — but the cost you pay depends heavily on where in the state you live, the age of your home, and several Pennsylvania-specific risks that many buyers overlook.
+Pennsylvania homeowners pay rates well below the national average, but the cost you pay depends heavily on where in the state you live, the age of your home, and several Pennsylvania-specific risks that many buyers overlook.

 Average Annual Rates at a Glance

-The statewide average for home insurance in Pennsylvania sits between $1,720 and $1,886 per year for a home with $300,000 in dwelling coverage.
-That compares favorably to the national average of roughly $3,000 per year.
-However, costs vary sharply by location.
+The statewide average for home insurance in Pennsylvania in 2026 falls between roughly $1,236 and $2,045 per year for a home with $300,000 in dwelling coverage, depending on the data source and coverage assumptions.
+That is dramatically lower than the national average, which now sits at about $3,005 per year for the same coverage.
+Costs still vary sharply by location.

 Location Average Annual Premium Monthly Cost